-FocalTech Systems Co., Ltd. ("FocalTech" or "the Company"), formerly named as Orise Technology Co., Ltd., was incorporated in the Republic of China ("ROC") in January 2006 and moved to Hsinchu Science Park in April in the same year.
+FocalTech Systems Co., Ltd. ("FocalTech" or "the Company"), formerly named as Orise Technology Co., Ltd., was incorporated in the Republic of China ("ROC") in January 2006.
 The Company's shares have been listed on the Taiwan Stock Exchange ("TWSE") since July 2007.
 On January 2, 2015, the Company acquired FocalTech Corporation, Ltd. through a share swap and renamed on January 17, 2015.
 This acquisition was comprehensively considered as a reverse merger, where FocalTech Corporation, Ltd. was treated as the acquirer in the financial statements.
 The Company mainly engages in the research, development, design, manufacturing, and sales of Human-Machine Interface solutions, such as Display Driver IC, Touch Control IC and so on.